truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ![LoginSCALE](/images/SCALE/LoginSCALE.png "TrueNAS SCALE Login Screen")

-Enter the root user name and account password you created during installation.
+The default `root` username is root.
+Enter the root user name and the account password you created during installation.

 {{< expand "Troubleshooting" "v" >}}
 If the user interface is not accessible by IP address from a browser, check these things: